pgalatis/pgalatis.github.io/_posts/2017-04-12-preparing_weight_volume_percent_solutions.md

 title:  "Preparing weight/volume and volume/volume percent solutions"
 date:   2017-04-12 14:30:00 +0000
 ---
-* Do not remove this line (it will not be displayed) {:toc}
+* TOC
+{:toc}

+### Introduction
-One of the questions that keep popping up every now and then from fellow colleagues is "How do I prepare a 15% w/v solution of this solute into this solvent"?

-Well, the answer is pretty easy.
-Weight per volume percent solutions are defined as follows:
+One of the questions that keep popping up every now among Conservators is, "How do I prepare a percent solution of _x_ solute into a _y_ solvent"?
+Well, the answer to that is pretty easy, especially in Art Conservation where we mostly tend to use *Weight per Volume* or *Volume per Volume* percent concentrations.

+Let us first have a look at what each percent concentration means.

+### Weight/Volume percent solutions

+Weight per Volume (w/v) percent solutions are defined as the ratio of the mass of the solute over the **total** volume of the solution multiplied by 100.
+The formula is the following:

 $$
 \begin{equation}